LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/configure-spa-app.md

 To configure one of these applications, log into the GrantID Console portal and follow the instructions below.

 > [!NOTE]
-> Please refer to each application's OIDC config documentation to check if there are any particularities for using GrantID with that application
+> Please refer to each application's OIDC config documentation to check if there are any particularities for using GrantID with that application,
+> for instance the supported username types when creating the subscription.

 ## Create a Subscription